Home » Blog » Uncategorized » Can You Catch Leprosy from Armadillos?

 Armadillos are native to the Americas, and the majority of documented human cases of leprosy from armadillos have occurred in the southern United States and in Central and South America.
 In the United States, Texas, Louisiana, and Florida have the highest number of cases reported.

 Even in these states, while armadillos can carry leprosy, the risk of contracting the disease from an armadillo is very low.
-It is important to note that while armadillos can carry leprosy, the risk of contracting the disease from an armadillo is very low.
 Most people who come into contact with armadillos do not develop leprosy.
-However, it is still important to take precautions when handling armadillos or coming into contact with their bodily fluids.
+However, taking precautions when handling armadillos or coming into contact with their bodily fluids is still important.

 Risk Factors and Prevention